pantheon-systems/documentation/source/_docs/drupal-cache.md

 tags: [varnish, code]
 keywords: drupal, performance, cache, caching, varnish, varnish caching
 ---
 To maximize your site's performance on Pantheon and to take advantage of our Varnish caching, you'll need to configure your site's performance settings.
-For more information, see [Varnish Caching for High Performance](/docs/varnish).

 ## Drupal 8

 At this time, Varnish purging based on [cache tags](https://www.drupal.org/developing/api/8/cache/tags) is not supported.
+For configuration instructions, see [Drupal 8 Performance and Varnish Caching Settings](/docs/drupal-8-cache).

 ## Drupal 7 Performance Configuration